GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-05-11-gn-crossmap-gem.md

 [README][readme] file describes how to use the project from a command line or as a Ruby library.

-This program requires internet connetion, Ruby >= 2.1 installed on the machine.
+This program requires internet connection, Ruby >= 2.1 installed on the machine.

 Basic usage is: